NCAA University Division: Origin

 The first separate "University Division" basketball tournament was held in March 1957.

 By December 1957, the ranks of the University Division expanded to 179 universities and colleges.

 Extension to football

-While the University Division was initially created as a basis for determining eligibility for the basketball tournament, the concept was eventually extended to college football as well.
-In 1962, 140 major college football teams were recognized as being part of the "University Division" for purposes of football.
-Another 370 schools were placed in the "College Division".
+While the University Division was initially created as a basis for determining eligibility for the basketball tournament, the concept was extended to college football as well.
+As of 1962, 140 college football teams were recognized as being part of the "University Division" for purposes of football, while another 370 schools were in the "College Division".
 In 1963, the NCAA began holding regional football championships within the College Division.
 At that time, 120 of the 419 NCAA football programs were classified as being part of the University Division.

 Classification into the University Division for purposes of basketball was broader and included more schools than for purposes of football.
 For purposes of football, and unlike basketball, classification into the University Division was not automatic based on conference membership.